 Charges not covered by Co-op funeral plans

 It is only when you begin to look at the various elements of a funeral that you realise the complexity.
 While Co-op funeral plans can offer great assistance towards the cost and organisation of a funeral, not all charges are covered.
 Therefore, you should be aware of any additional charges when discussing your plan and before signing up.
-This issue will be an integral part of future FCA regulations.

 Some, but by no means all, of the charges not covered by funeral plans include: